-Altira is best known as one of the world’s largest producers of tobacco.
-But it’s quickly becoming one of the most influential cannabis companies too.
-It owns a huge stake in a multi-national marijuana company.
+Altria is best known as one of the world’s largest producers of tobacco.
+But it’s quickly becoming one of the most influential cannabis companies, too.
+It owns a huge stake in a multinational marijuana company.
 And more recently, it’s been successfully throwing around its weight to lobby for marijuana legalization.

 The maker of Marlboro cigarettes has a lot of exposure to the marijuana industry.
 And it’s in a position to benefit handsomely.
 But the real reason this marijuana dividend stock is so appealing is because it’s a dividend king.
-For more than 50 year, Altria has increased its annual dividend.
-That’s a level of stability that’s hard to look past.
-And something that makes it hard to ignore this marijuana stock that pays dividends.
+For more than 50 years, Altria has increased its annual dividend.
+That’s a level of stability that’s hard to look past and makes it hard to ignore as a marijuana stock that pays dividends.

 Scotts Miracle-Gro stock has performed respectably for decades.
 But the company took things to a new level when it purchased Hawthorne Gardening Company.
 This subsidiary of Scotts has long been considered the standard for hydroponic growers.
 That’s notable because the majority of hydroponic growing is dedicated to marijuana.
 And marijuana growers love hydroponics.

 Hawthorn gets bonus points for having its general manager named one of High Times’ most influential people in cannabis.
-But the real reason, the company gets high marks is because this marijuana stocks pays dividends.
-And that dividend yield has been steadily increasing for years.
+But the real reason the company gets high marks is that this marijuana stock pays dividends.
+And that dividend yield has been steadily increasing over the years.
 That makes Scotts one of the best marijuana dividend stocks on the market.